Benjamin Rees

 Assistant Ecologist (Go Wales Placement)

-Brecon Beacons National Park Authority Oct 2014 - Nov 2014
+Brecon Beacons National Park Authority

 Whilst on my Go Wales placement, I worked along side the senior ecologist and his team in order to create and finalise specific site summaries by extracting relevant ecological, heritage and statistical data from existing management and legal files and meeting with members of the park’s staff.
 These summaries will be used in future to characterise site management needs and inform management priorities, which is a vital element of resource allocation.I also volunteered with thier Upland Pathway volunteer group to help maintain and repair the upland paths.

-Benjamin Rees Skills
+Benjamin Rees education

-Frequently Asked Questions about Benjamin Rees
+Frequently asked questions about Benjamin Rees

 What company does Benjamin Rees work for?

-Benjamin Rees works for Worcestershire Wildlife Trust
+Benjamin Rees works for Worcestershire Wildlife Trust.

 What schools did Benjamin Rees attend?